 For someone as clinically precise as Jason Bourne, you would expect the man to have equally precise tools in his arsenal, and you would be right.
-For this article, we will be taking a look at all the watches that were worn by Jason Bourne (Matt Damon) throughout the film series.
+For this article, we will be looking at all the watches worn by Jason Bourne (Matt Damon) throughout the film series.

 We will be excluding The Bourne Legacy (2012) because technically, Jason Bourne wasn’t in that film as the plot focused primarily on Jeremy Renner’s character, Aaron Cross.

-Aaron Cross is a member of a black ops program called Operation Outcome similar to Bourne who is part of Operation Treadstone.
-We will be leaving out the 1998 TV movie adaptation of The Bourne Identity as well.
+Aaron Cross is a member of a black ops program called Operation Outcome, similar to Bourne, who is part of Operation Treadstone.
+We will be leaving out the 1998 TV movie adaptation of The Bourne Identity.

-Before we begin our main topic though, let me give you some fun little trivia about the Bourne film franchise as it definitely has some interesting tidbits regarding the film’s production.
+Before we begin our main topic, let me give you some fun little trivia about the Bourne film franchise as it has some interesting tidbits regarding the film’s production.

 Major Differences Between the Films and Novels

 First and foremost, you might be aware that the Bourne films are based on a book series by Robert Ludlum of the same name, but did you know that the film and novels vary significantly from each other?
-Apart from the names of characters and overall concept, everything is virtually different.
+Everything is virtually different from the names of characters and the overall concept.
 The most glaring difference is that the novels take place in the 80s while the films are more current and transpires from 2000 and onwards.
 Also, the main antagonist of the books, Carlos the Jackal, is wholly absent from the films.

 The Director Employed Some Unique Methods During the Shooting of the First Bourne Film

-Also, did you know that the director, Doug Liman, caused several execs from Universal Pictures headaches due to his insistence on shooting the first film ‘guerrilla style’?
-Basically, Liman has a habit of shooting certain scenes without the appropriate permit and go-ahead from the studio.
-You can see the legal ramifications of this directing style, but it also gave the first Bourne film that hectic and frenetic atmosphere.
+Also, did you know that the director, Doug Liman, caused several execs from Universal Pictures headaches due to his insistence on shooting the first film, ‘guerrilla style’?
+Liman has a habit of shooting certain scenes without the appropriate permit and go-ahead from the studio.
+You can see the legal ramifications of this directing style, but it also gave the first Bourne film that hectic and frantic atmosphere.

-A perfect example of this directing style was the scene in Paris, France wherein Jason Bourne was frantically moving through a wave of people.
-The director admitted in the DVD commentary that he was just following Matt Damon as the actor was trying to escape a growing throng of fans trying to get a glimpse of the actor.
+A perfect example of this directing style was the scene in Paris, France, where Jason Bourne was frantically moving through a wave of people.
+The director admitted in the DVD commentary that he was following Matt Damon as the actor was trying to escape a growing crowd of fans trying to get a glimpse of the actor.
 This resulted in a chaotic and tense scene that perfectly captured what it was like to be on the run and alone.

 Bourne’s Fighting Style Encapsulates Character Perfectly